Why the earthquake could help hasten the fall of Myanmar’s brutal dictator

 Convoys were turned back, and much aid was confiscated.
 We will never know the death toll, but it was estimated at 200,000, many preventable.

 Will things be different this time?
 The regime has – unusually – requested international aid.
-But simultaneously there are reports that they are taking advantage of the tragedy to bomb Shan State, one of the regions liberated from the regime.
+However, simultaneously, there are reports that they are taking advantage of the tragedy to bomb Shan State, one of the regions liberated from the regime.

 In the past, international aid agencies have routed their aid through Yangon.
 “The danger is that if they do this, it won’t get to where it’s needed as the government will prevent it from reaching areas it doesn’t control,” warns Farmaner.